 - Recruit your siblings: If you have brothers or sisters, first talk to them about their opinions on assisted living and work together to kindly encourage Mom or Dad to take that immense step.
 As the need becomes more pressing, consider a group meeting in an environment of love and empathy, not judgment or force.

 - Take your parents on a tour.
-With a senior transition specialist on your side, you can actually take a look at many communities without any obligation.
+With a senior transition specialist from Louisville, KY on your side, you can actually take a look at many communities without any obligation.
 Many modern facilities are more like luxury resorts than nursing homes and may actually help your loved one be more excited about their future than ever before.

 - Get their doctor involved: If your parent’s doctor is able to speak with you without violating privacy concerns, talk with them about how much care your doctor thinks your parent actually needs.